stndn0/Easy-AMM-Poses/README.md

 ## Easy AMM Poses
-Fully automated, easy to use "Photomode to AMM" converter for Cyberpunk 2077.
+Photomode to AMM" converter for Cyberpunk 2077.

 ## Thank you